-Our curriculum, based on the age level, is from the highly rated, nationally recognized, ABeka Book Program (5-year old Kindergarten material and the Bible curriculum) and Wee Learn (Lifeway Christian Resources).
-Wee Learn is comprised of thematic units which incorporate learning concepts and idea expression through play (the work of young children).
-These curriculums provide us with a base in which we enhance with appropriate supplemental material.
-The five-year-old classroom is set up to allow for individual learning and exploration.
+Our curriculum, based on the age level, is from the highly rated, nationally recognized, ABeka Book Program (5-year old Kindergarten material and the Bible curriculum) These curriculums provide us with a base in which we enhance with appropriate supplemental material.
+The five-year-old kindergarten classroom is set up to allow for individual learning and exploration.
 Learning Centers such as: Math & Manipulatives, Science, art, reading, and computer are just some of the areas each child will have to choose from.
-Weekly themes are integrated with letters of the alphabet and various activities help create a well rounded atmosphere for learning.
-A more academic approach with the right balance of play, offers our children first-rate preparations for Kindergarten.
+Social Studies and Science themes are integrated with letters of the alphabet and various activities help create a well rounded atmosphere for learning.

 - Low teacher-student ratio.